RickCarlino/orc-protocol/SPEC.md

 ### 8.1 Model

 * A **cursor** is the last `seq` the client has **fully processed** in a stream.
+* Cursors are per user across all of their active sessions.
+Any session MAY advance the cursor; servers MUST apply the highest acknowledged `seq` and reflect it to all sessions.
 * Advancing the cursor influences notification counts.

 ### 8.2 HTTP